fledge-iot/fledge/docs/quick_start.rst

 Starting and stopping FogLAMP
 =============================

-FogLAMP administration is performed using the “FogLAMP” command line utility.
+FogLAMP administration is performed using the “foglamp” command line utility.
 You must first ssh into the host system.
 The FogLAMP utility is installed by default in /usr/local/foglamp/bin.

 The following command options are available: